The upper-crossing/solution (US) algorithm for root-finding with strongly stable convergence: . Four methods for constructing -functions

 For the same objective function $g(\tha)$, it is possible that there exist several $U$-functions.
-In other words, for the equation (\ref{eqnfive1.1}), it may exist more than one US algorithm.
+In other words, for the equation (\ref{uclaone1.1}), it may exist more than one US algorithm.
 We know that the key for a US algorithm is how to find a $U$-function.
-In this section, we propose three general methods to construct $U$-functions based on the objective function $g(\tha)$.
+In this section, based on the objective function $g(\tha)$, we propose four general methods to construct $U$-functions, which can be achieved by utilizing the Taylor expansion of $g(\tha)$ around $\tha=\tht$ with integral remainder (Lange 2016 p.38):